 G The Function buttons are used to carry out functions such as storing cues, copying, saving to disk, etc.

-H The Workspaces, Macros and Executers buttons are programmable buttons which can be used to store workspaces (screen layouts), button macros or cues.
+H The Workspaces, Macros and Executers buttons are programmable buttons which can be used to store cues such as strobe cues, workspaces (screen layouts), or button macros.

 I The Workspace Window select buttons are used to set which windows are shown on the screen.